-The rest of this chapter describes the general aspects of the interpreter which are common to all applications that contain it.
+The rest of this chapter describes general aspects of the interpreter that are common to all applications that contain it.
 Although for concreteness we use nrniv or neuron.exe, all the examples and fragments can be typed to any program that contains the interpreter, such as oc.

-Starting the interpreter
+Starting and exiting the interpreter

 Under UNIX and Linux, hoc is started by typing the program name in a terminal window where the brackets indicate optional elements.
-When there are no filename arguments, hoc takes its commands from the standard input and prints its results on the standard output.
-With filename arguments, the files are read in turn and the commands executed.
+When there are no file name arguments, hoc takes its commands from standard input and prints its results to standard output.
+With file name arguments, the files are read in turn and the commands executed.
 After the last file is executed, hoc exits.
-The - signals that commands are to be taken from the standard input until an EOF (^D).
-One can also exit by executing the quit() expression.
+The - signals that commands are to be taken from standard input until an EOT character (^D) is encountered.
+One can also exit by executing quit().